 Family history

-First-degree relatives (parents, siblings, or children) of people with CLL have more than twice the risk for this cancer.
+First-degree relatives (parents, siblings, or children) of people with CLL are at higher risk for this cancer.

 Being male

-In general, leukemia is more common in men than women.
-This includes CLL that is slightly more common in males than in females.
+CLL is slightly more common in males than in females.
 The reason for this is not clear.

 Race/ethnicity

 CLL is more common in North America and Europe than in Asia.
 Asian people who live in the United States do not have a higher risk than those living in Asia.
-This is why experts think the differences in risk are related to genetics rather than environmental factors.
+This is why experts think the increased risk is more likely related to genetics, not environmental factors.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.